 New art across the city centre

 We’ve got public art in spades across the heart of the city and now there’s more to experience.
-There’s a stunning new portrait of Israel Adesanya in the works on Victoria Street West, by internationally recognised New Zealand artist Owen Dippie, with the support of Heart of the City.
-Artist Margarita Vovna has recently finished a gorgeous Japanese-inspired mural on 25 Victoria Street West.
+There’s a stunning portrait of Israel Adesanya in the works on Victoria Street West, by internationally recognised New Zealand artist Owen Dippie, with the support of Heart of the City.
+There’s also Margarita Vovna’s Japanese-inspired mural on 25 Victoria Street West.

 Over in Myers Park, Waimahara has been integrated into the landscape of the Mayoral Drive underpass.
 Created by Graham Tipene (Ngāti Whātua, Ngāti Kahu, Ngāti Hine, Ngāti Hauā, Ngāti Manu) in collaboration with others, it’s a truly unique piece of art designed to change with the weather and visitor interaction.
 It uses light and sound to honour Te Waihorotiu, the ancient river that flows underneath this inner-city valley.